illinoistech-itm/jhajek/itmd-521/notes/2021/chapter-03/chapter-03.md

   - You will then transform the datasets so you can combine them via a union
   - And remove uneeded fields
   - Ingestion and transformation of data
+  - Print the schema and count the number of records

 ## Figure 3.8 and 3.9